MrViometal/Covid-19-Statistics/README.md

    usage: to show different locations that can be chosen to reveal their data accordingly
    input: data of countries to show from App Component
    output: tells App component which country is chosen

    related-functions:

    1. onCountrySelect: handles DropDownMenu value change, filters data passed to chart accordingly

 5. Map:
    from: React-map-gl
-   usage: to show infected locations around the globe
+   usage: to show infected locations around the globe and number of cases per location in clusters
    input: data from App of infected locations
    output: none internally

    related-functions: none

 ## Inner Functions and their purpose